 It's not all as easy as Aiden makes it look though, Aiden told us that the hardest part of golf is getting out of bunkers, which are big sand traps.
 You can see simulated versions on the Camferdam Golf Experience in the sports experience—look for the tan patches on the course.
 Aiden says the real trick of them is to get just the right amount of sand: “If you get too much sand the ball won’t go anywhere, if you hit no sand at all the ball will go super far!”
 Aiden probably doesn’t realize it yet, but golf is full of complex trigonometry that can really throw an adult for a loop, much less a kid!

 Aiden has had a pretty amazing time with his golf career.
 He’s gotten to visit courses all around the United States—Colorado, Las Vegas, North Carolina, Arizona and of course at his home in California.
 Thanks to his hard work and dedication to his sport, he’s been featured in two magazines (Golf Digest and a local magazine in his home town), got to meet his golf hero Jordan Spieth on The Tonight Show Starring Jimmy Fallon, and he says his greatest golf achievement so far is a hole in one just a few weeks ago.

 Aiden’s dad says he’s not a pro yet; his dad would call him a “junior golfer” but Aiden prefers “junior pro.”
 Aiden has a plan to get to full pro-status: lots of practice, confidence, and not overthinking it.
 Aiden’s advice is to just to have fun!

 Kids are all about growing up to be a professional sports legend, but few of us have the discipline it takes to really get it done.
-But you don’t have to wait for your kids to show interest in a sport on TV, check them out at the Sports Legends Experience and see which ones really chip your wedge.
+But you don’t have to wait for your kids to show interest in a sport on TV, check them out at the sports experience and see which ones really chip your wedge.